Brendancy/Working-with-Kubernete/README.md

 -       kubectl get deployment odogwu-deployment -o yaml
         #This command will output the YAML representation of the specified deployment.
         It includes details about the deployment's metadata, specifications, and current status.
+-       kubectl edit deployment odogwu-deployment #opens the deployment file here just like vim you can edit the replica